Digital Slide Scanner

 -

-Axioscan 7 combines qualities that you would not expect to get in a slide scanner: high speed digitization and outstanding image quality plus an unrivaled variety of imaging modes are all available in a fully automated and easy to operate system.
-The most challenging research tasks are supported by powerful hardware and perfectly featured software.
-Give your imaging facility users the ability to capture virtual slides quickly and with consistently high quality, whether their applications require brightfield, fluorescence or polarization imaging.
+Axioscan 7 combines qualities that you would never expect to find in a slide scanner—things like high-speed digitization and outstanding image quality, plus an unrivaled variety of imaging modes—all wrapped up in a fully automated and easy to operate system.
+Even the most challenging research tasks are supported by powerful hardware and perfectly featured software.
+Give your imaging facility users the ability to capture virtual slides quickly and with consistently high quality, whether their applications call for brightfield, fluorescence or polarization imaging.

 A Variety of Super-fast Brightfield Imaging Modes

-The newly designed condenser with its motorized modulator disk allows automatic switching between different brightfield imaging modes to adapt to the different requirements of your applications, opening a new range of experiments and modality combinations.
+A newly designed condenser with its motorized modulator disk lets you switch automatically between different brightfield imaging modes to adapt to the different requirements of your applications.
+This opens up a whole new range of experiments and modality combinations, with:

 Paraffin-embedded mouse kidneys from healthy wildtype animals (12 weeks).
 Nephrin stained with Cy3.
 PCNA APC (FarRed) and DAPI as counterstaining.
 Imaged with 20× NA 0.8 objective.